AninditaBasu/jekyll-github-starter-pack/README.md

     This front matter is actually a `YAML` code block and, for your files to render correcly, should always be placed at the very top of the file.
 You can specify your own variables here, and call the value of those variables on the page later.
 For example, you can define a variable like this: `hit_list: ['Cruella', 'Villanius', 'Voldemort']` and then pick each item from this list and use it somewhere on the page.

 2. Edit the `_layouts` > `default.html` file to play around with the look and feel of your website.
 If you've renamed any of the files in the `topics` folder, remember to use those names in the `<nav>` section of the file.
+> Remember, however, that your files in the `topics` folder as rendered as `.html` on your website.
+Therefore, even if you have a file named `page2.md`, if you're calling it (referencing it) in the `default.html` file, call it as `page2.html`.

 Use the `css` folder to place your styling information.
 If needed, create `image` and `js` folder at the root level (the same level as `css` and `topics`) for your pictures and JavaScript files.
 You could, of course, have all JavaScript, images, and stylesheets right at the root level itself (instead of keeping them inside special folders), but having separate folders for them looks a bit less cluttered.

 3. Rename the `topics` and `css` folders (and `images` and `js` if you have them), and use any names for any files that you place inside these folders.
 Just, don't rename `_layouts` because that name is needed by the build engine.
 Also, do not rename either `_config.yml` or `index.html`.